jerolba/jfleet/README.md

 ## Supported database versions

-JFleet is configured to execute continuous integration tests against [CircleCI](https://circleci.com/gh/jerolba/jfleet) service, using the latest stable release of **MySQL 5.7** and the latest stable release of **PostgreSQL 10.6**.
+JFleet is configured to execute continuous integration tests against [CircleCI](https://circleci.com/gh/jerolba/jfleet) service, using the latest stable release of **MySQL 5.7** and  **MySQL 8.0**, and the latest stable release of **PostgreSQL 10.9** and **PostgreSQL 11.5**.

-MySQL 8 is not yet supported by JFleet because requires the latest JDBC driver which it is completely rewritten, and all internal classes used by JFleet change from 5.x versions.

-**JFleet is currently running in production against AWS Aurora MySQL edition**, and has been tested for benchmarks with the Google Cloud managed versions of MySQL and Postgres.
+**JFleet is currently running in production against AWS Aurora MySQL edition**, and has been tested for [benchmarks](https://github.com/jerolba/jfleet-benchmark#jfleet-benchmark) with the Google Cloud managed versions of MySQL and Postgres.

 Any database engine with a standard JDBC driver should be used with the `JdbcBulkInsert` implementation.